-Eliminating obvious signs of brushwork, I paint flat, crisply delineated abstract forms in vivid colour combinations.
+Eliminating obvious signs of brushwork, David paints flat, crisply delineated abstract forms in vivid colour combinations.

-The geometry is intentionally hard and rigorous, sometimes elaborate, and the colours I use most frequently have become an extended family of hues - cerulean blue, prism violet, eau-de-nil, pinks, teal and, most obviously, black and white.
-My titles are occasionally cryptic - a painting such as "Interior" may raise the question as to what exactly is interior or exterior, or whether it is simply a flat arrangenent of form and colour, as abstract as any other of my paintings.
+The geometry is intentionally hard and rigorous, sometimes elaborate, and the colours used most frequently have become an extended family of hues - cerulean blue, prism violet, eau-de-nil, pinks, teal and, most obviously, black and white.
+His titles are occasionally cryptic - a painting such as "Interior" may raise the question as to what exactly is interior or exterior, or whether it is simply a flat arrangenent of form and colour, as abstract as any other of his paintings.
 Although "Sunday Morning" and "Skylight" tease the viewer into recognizing a cityscape through a window, they also are, in effect, abstract compositions, where any truly recognizable elements have been eliminated.
 In "Skylight", for example, the 'sky', is a different shade of blue in each 'pane', discouraging further recognition of the real world.
-The 'black' paintings 'Axis', 'Praxis', 'Entasis' and 'Interchange' form a series which I am planning to augment.
+The 'black' paintings 'Axis', 'Praxis', 'Entasis' and 'Interchange' form a series which he is planning to augment.
 These depict geometric forms not bound by the picture frame, but possessing the capability of continuing virtually to infinity.
-I work entirely in acrylic, and on canvas unless otherwise stated.
+David works entirely in acrylic, and on canvas unless otherwise stated.
 The paintings are on a moderate scale, currently no larger than 76 x 102 cm.